 - Pleads not guilty

-The court will decide what happens to the child or young person while awaiting trial:
+The court will decide what happens to the child while awaiting trial, which can be that the child is remanded, bailed or ordained to appear:

 - has previously absconded and is likely to abscond again and, if the child were to abscond, it is likely that the child’s physical, mental or moral welfare would be at risk;